ArtifexSoftware/mupdf.js/docs/how-to-guide/index.rst

 .. code-block:: javascript

-    import * as fs from "fs"
+    import * as fs from "node:fs"
+    import * as mupdf from "mupdf"
     import * as mupdfjs from "mupdf/mupdfjs"

 ----